Blake-Madden/Wisteria-Dataviz/BarChart.md

 By default, bars will start from the axis they are connected to.
 This can be overridden (via `Bar::SetCustomScalingAxisStartPosition()`) to instead have a bar start further out from the rest of the bars.
-As shown below, the last bar starts around 1.5 along the Y axis (instead of 0):
+As shown below, the last bar starts around 1.5 along the y-axis (instead of 0):

     3 |